NBISweden/development-guidelines/README.md

 look at the code), but we'd like code to be more formally reviewed at least

-* Before a feature branch is merged to the main development branch
+* Before a feature branch is merged to the main development branch.
-* When a bug is fixed on the master branch before its hotfix/bugfix branch is merged
+* When a bug is fixed on the master branch before its hotfix/bugfix branch is merged.
-* When a release is made by merging the current state of the development branch (or release branch, if such a branch is used) to the master branch
+* When a release is made by merging the current state of the development branch (or release branch, if such a branch is used) to the master branch.

 To be able to use GitHub or a code review, both the author and the reviewer should have their own personal GitHub accounts.